TV Recycling with ACE

 Environmental Impact

-According to the EPA.
-Only 33 percent of computer monitors and 17 percent of TVs were recycled.
-Consequently, according to an EPA report, lead, cadmium, chromium, and other aging circuitry materials account for 70 percent of landfills’ hazardous material.
-Remember that landfills are local.
-Meaning when a TV goes in the trash, it ends up in your local landfill.
-Consequently, directly impacting the quality of your water, land, and air.
+Did you know that only 33% of computer monitors and 17% of TVs are recycled, according to the EPA?
+This means hazardous materials like lead, cadmium, and chromium from aging circuitry account for 70% of landfills’ waste.
+It’s essential to remember that landfills are local, so when you dispose of a TV, it ends up in your nearby landfill, negatively impacting the quality of your water, land, and air.

 Learn More